syingduo/ffpe-filtering/README.md

 2. Create subdirectory under rder for each sample that need to run ffpe filtering

-For each sample direcotry, it should contain a maf file and a tumor bam file and associated index file for each sample named as:
+For each sample directory, it should contain a maf file and a tumor bam file and associated index file for each sample named as:

 samplename.formated.maf